swan-of-bodom/starkweb2/README.md

 ## Changes from starkweb

+Minimal updates have been done to `packages/starkweb`.
+These include:

 - Support for signed integer types (i8, i16, i32, i64, i128)
 - Support for all Starknet integer types (u8, u16, u32, u64, u128)
 - Improved struct and type parsing in decoder